compiler-disagg/TrackFM/README.md

 //reproduce Fastswap datapoints and generate plots ./run.sh
 ```
-**Note to reproduce fastswap, AIFM results,  both the systems have to be first installed seperately in ```/home``` on bothe compute and memory server nodes.**.
-We provide instruction for both AIFM and fastswap installation in the root directory of TrackFM.
+**Note to reproduce fastswap, AIFM results,  both the systems have to be first installed seperately in ```/home``` on both compute and memory server nodes.**.
+We provide installation scripts, instructions for both AIFM and fastswap in the root directory of TrackFM.

 ## Using TrackFM
 TODO: how do they get a new app running with TrackFM?
 What are the caveats?